-Seqwater will develop and continue to review policies, programs, procedures, practices and service delivery to ensure that decisions and actions are compatible with human rights and ensure that human rights are central to the work that it does.
+Seqwater will develop new and continue to review existing policies, programs, procedures, practices and service delivery to ensure that decisions and actions are compatible with human rights and ensure that human rights are central to the work that it does.

-In compliance with the Human Rights Act 2019, every year, Seqwater must report in its annual report activities taken to further the objects of the Act and report any human rights complaints received.
+In compliance with the Human Rights Act 2019, every year, Seqwater must report in its annual report activities taken to further the objectives of the Act and report any human rights complaints received.

-5.5 Modern slavery
+5.5 Modern slavery and ethical sourcing

-Seqwater is committed to minimising the risk of modern slavery in our supply chain and internal operations.
+Seqwater is committed to minimising the risk of modern slavery in its supply chain and internal operations.

-Seqwater makes a conscious effort to source suppliers based within Australia as part of its procurement practices and in line with the Queensland Procurement Policy, which emphasises sourcing local and ethical suppliers.

-Seqwater's goal is to work with its suppliers to increase its understanding of its supply chain and support informed decision making within our procurement practices.
-This includes educating both employees and suppliers and setting a clear expectation of Seqwater's modern slavery requirements.
+In alignment with the Queensland Procurement Policy and associated Ethical Supplier mandate, Seqwater prioritises sourcing suppliers within Australia, focussing on local and ethical providers.
+Seqwater's objective is to enhance its understanding of the supply chain and support informed procurement decisions, which includes educating both employees and suppliers about Seqwater's modern slavery expectations and requirements.

-In compliance with the Modern Slavery Act 2018 (Cth), every year, Seqwater must submit a Modern Slavery Statement to the Australian Border Force.
-The Modern Slavery Statement includes information on Seqwater's structure, operations and supply chain, its risk assessment, actions taken and actions planned to address modern slavery risks within its operations and supply chain.
+In compliance with the Modern Slavery Act 2018 (Cth), Seqwater submits an annual Modern Slavery statement to the Australian government's Attorney-General's department.
+This statement details Seqwater's structure, operations, supply chain, risk assessments and actions taken or planned to address modern slavery risks and is approved by the Seqwater Board.

-Seqwater's Modern Slavery Statements are publicly available on the Australian Government's Online Register for Modern Slavery Statements.
+Seqwater's statements are publicly accessible on the Australian government's online register for Modern Slavery Statements.